botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 ## Possibilities
 For now, the Botify API is **only pulling data from Botify Analytics**, meaning that **you can get any data related to an analysis**.
-It is not possible to get data from the Botify Log Analyzer dashboard **yet**; however, you can get search engine crawl information shown in the Botify Analytics report's Search Engines tab.

 Current technical possibilities of the Botify API includes:
 - **List** your Botify Analytics **projects and analyses**.